barcek/progpgQ/README.md

 ### crud.js

-The 'crud.js' file destructures `pool` from its module, as `defaultPool` to support dependency injection, and exports the constructor function `CRUD`, which takes arguments to create a set of standard CRUD queries, specifically `create`, `readById`, `readAll`, `update`, `delete` and `deleteAll`.
+The 'crud.js' file destructures `pool` from its module, as `defaultPool` to support dependency injection, and exports the constructor function `CRUD`, which takes arguments to create a set of standard CRUD queries, specifically `create`, `readById`, `readAll`, `update`, `deleteById` and `deleteAll`.

 ### table.js

 The 'table.js' file destructures `pool`  and `CRUD` from their modules, each with the 'default-' prefix to support dependency injection, and exports the constructor function `Table`, which takes arguments to create a table if the table does not exist.

 ## utils/